THE ULTIMATE GUIDE TO LA PLAGNE

 Which is the best La Plagne village to stay in?

-Hello and welcome to the magnificent world of La Plagne, a jewel in the crown of ski resorts and the world’s most popular and most visited ski destination.
+Hello and welcome to La Plagne, a jewel in the crown of ski resorts and the world’s most popular and most visited ski destination.

 With its rich history, excellent skiing and a variety of villages to choose from, La Plagne offers something for everyone.
 No matter your level or the type of skiing you’re after, one of La Plagne’s resorts will provide the goods.

-However, with 11 distinct villages scattered across the mountain – and each with its own unique charm and character – the question is often asked: which is the best La Plagne village to stay in?
+However, with 11 distinct villages scattered across the mountain – and each with its own unique charm and character – people often ask: which is the best La Plagne village to stay in?

 Choosing the right La Plagne Village